 The research shows that when parties are able to settle their divorce amicably, the likelihood of them ending up in court later on future disputes, that manifest themselves in costly motions to modify or motions for contempt, are less likely.
 This is because parties are generally more willing to abide by an agreement they agreed to versus one being imposed on them by the court.

-In collaborative divorce, parties both hire an attorney who is trained in collaborative law and who is a member of the International Academy of Collaborative Professionals.
+In a collaborative divorce, parties both hire an attorney who is trained in collaborative law and who is a member of the International Academy of Collaborative Professionals.
 The representation is limited scope — meaning that if the parties cannot settle, they have to hire different attorneys to file the divorce and litigate.

 In many instances, collaborative divorce is really worth a shot.
 Why not sit down and try to reach and agreement versus automatically going to court?
 With the help of professionals like a divorce coach, financial neutral and child custody professional, many can reach a settlement where they did not think it was possible.